The latest Cenla COVID-19 cases, information, testing locations

 Mobile Testing will occur between 8-11 a.m for all locations.
 All mobile testing locations and times are in the 211 system; residents of central Louisiana can call 211 24 hours a day, 7 days a week for information on COVID-19, or to find out where and when they can be tested.

-This QR code (above) is available with access to the eTrueNorth portal where individuals can register and find test results.
+QR code (below) is available with access to the eTrueNorth portal where individuals can register and find test results.
 To open the QR code, individuals should hold the camera of a smartphone over the code so that it is clearly visible on the screen.
 The phone will scan the code leading to the registration site.
 Registration for eTrueNorth portal is at www.DoINeedACOVID19Test.com.

 LDH is offering a counseling service 24/7 for those who may be feeling overwhelmed and anxious about the outbreak.
 The service is available to help anyone trying to cope with the associated stress.
 Trained counselors will provide information for services related to mental health and substance abuse related to coronavirus.
 Call 1-866-310-7977.